Topics Map > Communication and Collaboration > Kaltura

 Manual recording with Extron SMP appliances

 The following will guide you through the use of the Extron SMP recording appliance.
-There are only a few rooms that have this recording device at this time (Fall 2017):
+There are only a few rooms that have this recording device:

 - ASL 150